Black Sand Basin

 Cliff Geyser in eruption

-Cliff Geyser in eruption on a beautiful day in Yellowstone National Park.
+Cliff Geyser is in eruption on a beautiful day in Yellowstone National Park.
 Doing the dance of water under pressure.

 Rainbow Pool and Sunset Lake are smaller pools than the better-known Grand Prismatic Spring, but they both can give you a water rainbow of colors due to the thermophiles at their edges.
 As you see here, the Rainbow Pool is blue in the center.
 It does not support bacteria, known as thermophiles, due to its temperature.
 What you are seeing is the reflection of light.
 As the temperature cools, as the water moves away from the hottest areas that prevent bacteria growth, bacteria can start growing in the cooler, but still hot, water.
 You will normally see lighter colors, white, yellow, and green, moving towards light than darker browns.